gnat/internet-ip-gui-linux/README.md

-# internet-ip-gui-linux
+# Find Internet IP GUI -  Internet Gaming and LAN parties.
-Find your Internet IP &amp; Local IP address in copy-paste format.
-(Global public IP for game servers).
+Simple GUI to find both your Internet Public IP and your Local IP, in an easy to copy-paste format.

+For Linux.
+Tiny single file GTK micro app.

+## Easy Installers

+Ubuntu / Debian: ---

+## Run from source

+...

+## License

+MIT